Desbeers/Chord-Provider/README.md

 I like Swift and SwiftUI but I don’t like the more and more lockdown of my beloved macOS.
 I don’t have a `Developer` account.

 Theoretically for a good reason but in practise a little bit less.
 I have no intension to bring **Chord Provider** to the Apple Store but I also can't provide an *easy* compiled binary here on GitHub because it is not notarised and signed by the almighty gatekeeper.
+The provided *release* is only ad-hoc signed.

 Well, the source is free!